maldonadojsm/FakeNewsClassifier/README.md

 # Gutenberg: A Fake News Classifier

+Hello!
+Have you ever wondered if what you're reading is fake news?
+Lets find out with Machine Learning!

 This web application intends to detect fake news using machine learning.
 The machine learning model used in this application was trained using a dataset of 40,000+ news articles comprising of fake and real news stories.
 The model has achieved an accuracy of 99.45% thanks in part by utilizing GloVe word vectors and a long